MehranAkbarii/Ryujinx/README.md

 ## Documentation

-If you are planning to contribute or just want to learn more about this project please read through our [documentation](docs/README.md).
+If you are planning to contribute or just want to learn more about this project please read through  [documentation](docs/README.md).

 ## Features